-This course is an introduction to the nature of political relations among nations, including the basic factors which influence international relations.
-Emphasis will be placed on an examination of contemporary world politics.
+This course is an introduction to the nature of political relations among nations, including the basic factors that influence international relations.
+Emphasis will be placed on an examination of contemporary world politics and the emergence of terrorism as a political reality.

-PS 55

-PRINCIPLES OF STUDENT LEADERSHIP
+PS 55 PRINCIPLES OF STUDENT LEADERSHIP